-Sometime during 1960, an instrumental single of superb quality and lasting impact was issued on the World Pacific label (# X 815) by The Gamblers : 'Moon Dawg' b/w 'LSD-25'.
+Sometime during 1960, an instrumental single of superb quality and lasting impact was issued on World Pacific, a label that Liberty Records had just acquired, by The Gamblers : 'Moon Dawg' b/w 'LSD-25' (# X 815), pressed on styrene and not vinyl.
 The group consisted of Derry Weaver (lead guitar), Larry Taylor (bass), Bruce Johnston (piano), Elliot Ingbar (rhythm guitar) and Rod Schaffer (drums).
 Written by Derry, 'Moon Dawg' was an instant classic - a blasting guitar rocker with a stunning drum intro and some nice dog howls courtesy of Nick Venet who 'arranged & directed' according to what was written on the record label : 'Nicky didn't arrange anything except the deal with World Pacific in exchange for the publishing.
 We'll let him have that one.
 He also did the dog howl.
 Great job.
 We were all standing around the mike singing 'ah-ah-ah-ah-ah-ah' and Nick howled.
 Great overdub !
 One take'.

 At around the same time, a group by the name of The Hollywood Gamblers had a single out on the Don label (#201), featuring the Weaver/Taylor-penned 'Moon Kat'.
 Of course, most of the above gang was on it.

 It seems also that Derry was involved in one way or another with The Teen Beats who recorded for Original Sound.
-One of their singles (OS #16) featured Derry's 'Night Surfin'.
+One of their singles (OS #16) featured Mel Taylor's 'Night Surfin'.

-In fact, it's very hard to follow Derry during this period because he was busy on all fronts.
+After that, it's very hard to follow Derry's career because he was busy on all fronts.
 Besides those bands, he was cutting demos in studios around Hollywood ('for $5 each !) and he was largely involved with The Hollywood Argyles - at least, the touring group.
 They were hot with 'Alley-Oop' (Lute #5905), cut at a drunken session featuring Sandy Nelson on drums & screams while Gary Paxton and Dallas Frazier shared the vocals.
-The Argyles appeared on the Dick Clark Show (see picture at left, courtesy of Lauryl McMullin) and did a four-and-a-half month tour for that one : Gary Paxton was on vocals, Derry played guitar, Marshall Leib was on piano, Bobby Rey played sax and Gary Webb drummed.
+Still, it was a clever song which spent ten weeks in the charts starting in June 1960, ultimately reaching the coveted No.1 spot in July.
+There were many covers, the best known being those by Dante & The Evergreens (Madison 130) and, of course, The Beach Boys ('Party' LP, Capitol 2398).
+The Argyles appeared on the Dick Clark Show (see picture at left, courtesy of Lauryl McMullin, his sister) and did a four-and-a-half month tour afterwards : Gary Paxton was on vocals, Derry played guitar, Marshall Leib was on piano, Bobby Rey played sax and Gary Webb drummed.